rees46/api-docs/source/includes/_tracking.md

 ## User viewed a category

+Send this event when user opens category page.

 ## User searched something
 ## User added product to cart
 ## User removed product from cart